Cucumis metuliferus

 Cucumis metuliferus, also known as the African horned cucumber (shortened to horned cucumber), horned melon, spiked melon, jelly melon, or kiwano, is an annual vine in the cucumber and melon family Cucurbitaceae.
 Its fruit has horn-like spines, hence the name "horned melon".
-The ripe fruit has orange skin and lime-green, jelly-like soft flesh.
-C. metuliferus is native to Southern Africa, in South Africa, Namibia, Botswana, Zambia, Malawi, Zimbabwe, Mozambique, and Angola.
+The ripe fruit has orange skin and lime-green, soft flesh.
+Cucumis metuliferus is native to Southern Africa, in South Africa, Namibia, Botswana, Zambia, Malawi, Zimbabwe, Mozambique, and Angola.

 Consumption and other uses

 Kiwano is a traditional food plant in Africa.
 Along with the gemsbok cucumber (Acanthosicyos naudinianus) and tsamma (citron melon), it is one of the few sources of water during the dry season in the Kalahari Desert.
 In northern Zimbabwe, it is called gaka or gakachika, and is primarily used as a snack or salad, and rarely for decoration.
 It can be eaten at any stage of ripening.

 C. metuliferus may be used as a rootstock (via grafting) for melon to prevent both growth reduction and a strong nematode buildup in M. incognita-infested soil.

 The fruit's taste has been compared to a combination of banana and passionfruit, cucumber and zucchini or a combination of banana, cucumber and lime.
-A small amount of salt or sugar can increase the flavor, but the seed content can make eating the fruit less convenient than many common fruits.

 Some also eat the peel, which is very rich in vitamin C and dietary fiber.